Mongark/superagent/docs/knowledge-base.md

 * it makes appropriate choices given its perceptual and computational limitations

 ### Emergent Algotithms
-An emergent algorithm is an algorithm that exhibits emergent behavior.
+An *emergent algorithm* is an algorithm that exhibits emergent behavior.
 In essence an emergent algorithm implements a set of simple building block behaviors that when combined exhibit more complex behaviors.

+### Emergence
+In philosophy, systems theory, science, and art, *emergence* occurs when an entity is observed to have properties its parts do not have on their own, properties or behaviors that emerge only when the parts interact in a wider whole.